 I try to inspire people too, but not through the food itself.
 I am a teacher – and my craft is intended to motivate.
 My goal is to inspire families to open fewer packages and cook a little more.
 My goal is to build the confidence of our children so that they will taste new foods and have a hand in their creation.
 My goal is to help children recognize what it means to eat real food, grown by real farmers.
 My goal is to encourage families to applaud their children’s efforts to be involved in their food choices…and listen when the kids ask them to consider the environment when they shop.
+My goal is for parents and teachers to understand that kids can learn through the act of cooking.
 And my goal is to empower kids to help those who need it – all through the power of food.
 Feed the Hungry.
 Feed the Sick.
 Feed the Homeless.

 It’s hard to imagine that a girl who dreamt of becoming a veterinarian would end up running a certified green cooking school for children.
 Yet, here I am.
 What was the path that took me here, you might be wondering?
 I’ll see if I can trace the route – but I am horrible with maps…

 I’ll start with college, I suppose.
 When that all started, I had every intention of becoming a vet.
 But then calculus and organic chemistry happened.
 I almost didn’t survive, but scraped by and graduated with a degree in Biology.
 I specialized in animal behavior and behavioral ecology, and spent much of my time outside, studying red tailed hawks and elephant seals (I am a Banana Slug, and proud of it!).
 After college, I spent 3 months studying monkey mating behavior on a small island off the coast of Puerto Rico (yes, I do have lots of interesting stories about that, but they aren’t appropriate for this family-friendly website!).
 It was really interesting, but made me realize that I wasn’t cut out for spending time alone with nature.
 I wanted to share it and tell people why they should care.